City Council Meeting 4/14/26... We attempted to record the meeting but that was not possible due to poor quality meeting transmission

 Transparency Gaps: Official minutes remaining unpublished for months due to the labor-intensive manual transcription process.

-Compliance Risks: New ADA requirements coming into effect (April 2027) mandating accurate digital captions for local government video...
+Compliance Risks: New ADA requirements (April 2026) mandating accurate digital captions for local government video...

 Audio (The Foundation): Install Boundary Microphones ($300–$500) and a USB Audio Interface ($180).
 This ensures the "source" audio is crystal clear, regardless of internet bandwidth.